SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 - Family court overlap (custody, visitation, or related disputes), depending on circumstances

-A smart defense considers both the case in court and the real-world restrictions that can affect your life while the case is pending.
+A South Carolina domestic violence lawyer should consider both the case in court and the real-world restrictions that can affect your life while the case is pending.

 Domestic Violence Legal Fees and What Affects Cost